amandha3/learnGIT/readme.txt

 This is a readme file.
-We are llearning GIT.
+We are learning GIT.
 I am adding a new line to see difference in GIT.